tldr-pages/tldr/pages/common/neofetch.md

 > CLI system tool to display information about your operating system, software and hardware.

-- Call neofetch to return default config.
-Config file will be created on first run at $HOME/.config/neofetch/config.conf:
+- Call neofetch to return the default config, and create it if it's the first time the program runs:

 `neofetch`